-With the aim of mapping what actions universities and other higher education institutions (HEIs) undertake in support of education for sustainable development, and in particular to understand the implementation mechanisms and results of a Whole Institution Approach for Sustainable Development (WIA), IAU conducts Surveys on Higher Education and Research for Sustainable Development (HESD), the first one titled Higher Education Paving the Way to Sustainable Development in 2016, followed by Higher Education Moving into the 'Decade of Action and Delivery for the SDGs' in 2019.
+With the aim of mapping what actions universities and other higher education institutions (HEIs) undertake in support of education for sustainable development, and in particular to understand the implementation mechanisms and results of a Whole Institution Approach for Sustainable Development (WIA), IAU conducts Surveys on Higher Education and Research for Sustainable Development (HESD).
+The first IAU HESD Survey was entitled Higher Education Paving the Way to Sustainable Development in 2016, and it was followed by Higher Education Moving into the 'Decade of Action and Delivery for the SDGs' in 2019.

 The third and latest global HESD survey on Accelerating Action for the SDGs in Higher Education was conducted in 2022.
 In total, 464 valid responses from higher education institutions in 120 countries were collected.
 The findings showed that higher education and partnerships are essential to address the global challenges identified in the UN Agenda 2030 and the Sustainable Development Goals (SDGs) and to build a more sustainable future together.
-Higher Education Institutions (HEIs) are in a unique position to foster the engagement with sustainable development (SD) taking a whole-institution approach to Teaching and Learning, Research and Community Engagement.
-Furthermore, the survey looked closer at partnerships, leadership and strategy for SD and the relatively new concept of Climate Change Education

-(CCE).
-This report provides data and thus shows the global commitment and responsibilities of many HEIs towards the 2030 Agenda and SD more generally.
+Higher Education Institutions (HEIs) are in a unique position to use a whole institution approach to foster engagement with sustainable development (SD) in Teaching and Learning, Research, and Community Engagement.
+Furthermore, the survey looked closer at partnerships, leadership and strategy for SD and the relatively new concept of Climate Change Education (CCE).
+This report provides data and thus shows the global commitment and responsibilities of HEIs towards the 2030 Agenda and SD more generally.
 The 3rd IAU HESD Survey Report can be accessed here.